ArtyKrafty/detection/README.md

 Script app_local.py - for local work

-mirror for app.py, which is located at: https://detartyseg.herokuapp.com/.
+mirror for `app.py`, which is located at: https://detartyseg.herokuapp.com/.
 Unfortunately - I had to cut the functionality, due to the size restrictions for the application.
-I had to remove the panoptic segmentation - memory excess on the application, on a free server.
-Remained functional in the local application and docker
+I had to remove the `panoptic segmentation` - memory excess on the application, on a free server.
+Remained functional in the local application and `docker`

 If you want to run locally, run `app_local.py`: